-Head-on collisions are uniquely dangerous because of the combined speed and energy involved when two vehicles strike one another from opposite directions.
+Head-on collisions are dangerous because of the combined speed and energy involved when two vehicles collide from opposite directions.
 Even modern safety features are not always enough to prevent serious injuries in these situations.
-Victims may suffer multiple fractures, internal damage, traumatic brain injuries, or spinal cord trauma.

 These crashes also differ in how they occur.
 Many involve drivers who cross the center line or travel the wrong way, often due to fatigue, impairment, or distraction.
-Some happen when drivers swerve to avoid a hazard or fail to yield, causing them to enter oncoming traffic instead.
+Some occur when drivers swerve to avoid a hazard or fail to yield, causing them to enter oncoming traffic.
 In head-on truck accidents, especially with large commercial vehicles, the force is magnified, and the legal challenges multiply.

 Head-on collisions fundamentally differ from other traffic accidents because of the physics involved.
 When two vehicles traveling toward each other collide, the impact force combines both vehicles’ speeds.
 If two cars are each traveling 40 mph, the collision impact is equivalent to hitting a wall at 80 mph.